Calgary Outdoor Club +More - Volunteers

 Event Coordinator (Since February 2015)

-|Julie was born and raised in small town Langley, BC and made the choice to move to the big city
+|Julie was born and raised in small town Langley, British Columbia, and made the choice to move

 of Calgary, the land of opportunity and cheap housing, in 1999.